Nikolaiy/shop/library/Smarty/docs/api/variables/assigning.md

 // assign variable to the data object
 $data->assign('name', 'Neo');

-// create template object which will use variables from the data object
+// create templates object which will use variables from the data object
 $tpl = $smarty->createTemplate('index.tpl', $data);

-// display the template
+// display the templates
 $tpl->display();
 ```